So you want to start a lifestyle blog and make money.

 Now, after processing your payment with your order, you’re ready to start installing WordPress.

-4. Install WordPress With Bluehost
+How to install WordPress With Bluehost

 To install WordPress, after processing your payment and accepting their terms and conditions, Bluehost will prompt you to log back in.